Designer sunglasses: Look like a celebrity

-If you are looking for designer sunglasses but are unsure which brand name is right for you, be sure to shop at a variety of stores or one shop with a large selection so that you can try on styles from many different lines.
+If you are looking for designer sunglasses but are unsure which brand name is right for you, shop at a variety of stores so you can try on styles from many different lines.
 Check out online eyewear retailers as well.

 Each designer has a certain image that he or she portrays through clothing and accessories, as well as through advertising and promotions.

 Designer and celebrity sunglasses tend to be pricier, and often have more expensive upgrades such as jewels and inlays with unique patterns and designs.
 Attractive designer logos may be etched or inlaid in high-end frames.

 There are many designer and celebrity sunglass lines to choose from, and price points can range from very affordable to highly extravagant.
 Choices abound!

 Popular designer sunglass lines

 Popular designer names in sunglasses include: Fenty, Hugo Boss, Chanel, Jimmy Choo, Kenneth Cole, Dior, Fendi, Tom Ford, Gucci, Tommy Hilfiger, Marc Jacobs, Calvin Klein, Michael Kors, Ralph Lauren, Alexander McQueen, Dolce & Gabbana, Valentino, John Varvatos, Diane von Furstenberg, Prada, and Vera Wang.

 Typically, if you like the clothing styling from a designer, you probably will like the design of their sunglasses.
 Most designers maintain significant control over the design, pricing and imaging of their sunglasses.
 The lines then are produced under a licensing agreement with an eyewear company that has experience and knowledge in manufacturing and distributing eyewear.